stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/4-services.md

 - Completion of [Lab 3: DaemonSets](3-daemonsets.md)
 - Understanding of Pods and Deployments

+!!! warning
-- Execute `cd ../004-services` to navigate to this lab directory
+    Execute `cd ../004-services` to navigate to this lab directory

 ## Lab Tasks